-A camera is a must-have for any Raspberry Pi owner as it allows you to try dozens of interesting new projects.
+A camera is a must-have for any Raspberry Pi owner, as it allows you to try dozens of interesting new projects.
 But I remember being puzzled with my first camera, having no idea how to plug it and configure it on my Raspberry Pi.
 If you are now in the same situation, this article will answer all your questions.

-In this guide, I’ll show you how to choose the camera.
+In this guide, I’ll also show you how to choose the camera.
 I will then explain every step of the installation and give you a few tips you need to know to enjoy your new device right away.

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!